sipeed/MaixPy/docs/doc/en/network/websocket.md

 ---
-title: Using WebSocket with MaixPy MaixCAM
+title: websocket communication
 ---

 ## Introduction

-Similar to sockets, WebSocket enables long-lived communication connections and supports communication with web pages.
+WebSocket keeps a connection open between a client and server, allowing either side to send a message at any time.
+It is useful for real-time control, status updates, and two-way communication between a device and a web page.

-Since MaixPy is based on Python, you can use the commonly available Python `websockets` and `asyncio` modules.
-For more detailed information, please refer to the documentation and tutorials available online.
+MaixPy can use Python's `websockets` and `asyncio` modules.
+The sections below provide client and server examples.
+See the [`websockets` documentation](https://websockets.readthedocs.io/) for more connection options.

 ## WebSocket Client